Contextual Thompson Sampling via Generation of Missing Data: Theory

-Above, \begin{itemize} \item Inequality (a) holds because $\pi^*(X_t; \tau)$ and $A_t$ are both are derived by applying the same function to the outcomes $\{Y_{1:T}^{(a)}\}_{a \in \MC{A}_{\tau}}$. \item Inequality (b) holds because by the chain rule for KL divergence,
+\begin{itemize}[leftmargin=1.5em] \item Inequality (a) holds because $\pi^*(X_t; \tau)$ and $A_t$ are both are derived by applying the same function to the contexts $X_{1:T}$ and outcomes $\{Y_{1:T}^{(a)}\}_{a \in \MC{A}_{\tau}}$. \item Inequality (b) holds because by the chain rule for KL divergence,